CharlesMangwa/react-native-simple-kit/README.md

 ## Project structure

 This project structure is by no means "**THE**" perfect project structure.
 It's just the one which is currently making more sense to me than any other else, after several tries.
-Long story short: I divide my apps by `scenes`, scenes which contain several `modules` that can use that scene's `components`.
+Long story short: I divide my apps by scenes, subdivided into "modules" that can use that scene's `components` (ie: `src > app > Auth > SignIn > component `).
 That's it.
 Give it a try, you might be surprised how intuitive it could be.
 Anyhow: feel free to modify this structure and even send some PRs if you find a way to improve it!
+BTw, you'll also notice that given on the branch you're, the structure isn't always the same: I took whatever makes more sense to me given the context (mainly the navigation library used).

 ```
 ...
 src
 ├── app
-│   ├── scenes
-│   │   ├── xxx
+│   └── xxx
-│   │   │   ├── modules (?)
-│   │   │   │   └──  xxx
+│        ├── xxx
-│   │   │   │        ├── components
+│        │   ├── components
-│   │   │   │        │   └──  xxx
+│        │   │   └──  xxx
-│   │   │   │        │        ├── index.js
-│   │   │   │        │        └── styles.js
-│   │   │   │        ├── connect.js
-│   │   │   │        ├── index.js
-│   │   │   │        └── styles.js
-│   │   │   ├── connect.js (?)
 │        │   │        ├── index.js
 │        │   │        └── styles.js
+│        │   ├── connect.js
+│        │   ├── index.js
-│   │   └── index.js
+│        │   └── styles.js
+│        ├── connect.js
+│        ├── index.js
-│   └── index.js
+│        └── styles.js
 ├── config
 │   └── index.js
-├── graphql
-│   ├── fragments
-│   │   └── index.js
-│   ├── mutations
-│   │   ├── index.js
-│   │   └── xxx.js
-│   ├── queries
-│   │   ├── index.js
-│   │   └── xxx.js
-│   ├── store
-│   │   ├── app
-│   │   │   └── index.js
-│   │   ├── network
-│   │   │   └── index.js
-│   │   ├── user
-│   │   │   └── index.js
-│   │   └── index.js
-│   ├── subscriptions
-│   │   ├── index.js
-│   │   └── xxx.js
-│   └── setup.js
 ├── helpers
 │   └── xxx
+│       └── index.js
+├── navigation
+│   ├── xxx.js
 │   └── index.js
 ├── redux
 │   ├── modules
 │   │   └── xxx